polymorphicshade/PolyAssistant.FramePack-Studio/README.md

 - `--server`: Specify the server address (default: 0.0.0.0)
 - `--port`: Specify a custom port
 - `--inbrowser`: Automatically open the interface in your browser
+- `--offline`: Disable HF model checks to allow use without internet

 ## LoRAs